 BI NKA BI “No one should bite the other” – symbol of peace and harmony.
 This symbol cautions against provocation and strife.
 The image is based on two fish biting each other tails.

-DAME-DAME name of a board game. symbol of intelligence and ingenuity
+DAME-DAME name of a board game.
+Symbol of intelligence & ingenuity

 DENKYEM “crocodile”- symbol of adaptability.
 The crocodile lives in the water yet breathes the air, demonstrating an ability to adapt to circumstances.